arunumd/Phone-Number-to-Word/README.md

 So, the primary goal of this project is to identify all those output sequences which have meaningful English words and discard the remaining.

-Thus out meaningful output phone number in the alpha-numeric format would be `7CAB7727`.
+Thus our meaningful output phone number in the alpha-numeric format would be `7CAB7727`.
 We arrived at this number by retaining
-`CAB` and patching up for the missing segments from the input phone number `72227727`.
+`CAB` from `QCABSPCP` and patching up for the missing segments from the input phone number `72227727`.

 ## Functions usage
 The module *NumberConverter.py* has the functions `all_wordifications`, `number_to_words` and `words_to_number` for the following